MDS-20036 - Social Media and Society

 Description for 2024/25

 This module engages in debates about the role of digital media in society, by examining the significance of social media for communication, culture, and the creative industries.
 It provides conceptual tools for analysing the implications of social media, with an emphasis on the relationship between digital media technologies, identity and politics.
-We will engage with a series of examples - ranging from Instagram influencers to the marketization of personal data, and from misogyny on Twitter to racial bias in algorithms - in order to make sense of the social and ethical challenges posed by digital culture.
+We will engage with a series of examples - ranging from Instagram influencers to the mining of personal data, and from misogyny on Twitter to racial bias in algorithms - in order to make sense of the social and ethical challenges posed by digital culture.
 The module is designed to deepen understanding of core media and cultural theories through applying these theories to contemporary engagements with social media.
 At the same time, we will also critically engage with new research in media and cultural studies that has focused on issues surrounding software, online representation, and digital infrastructures, and assess the value of this research for making sense of the contemporary media environment.
+The module will allow students to develop both critical and creative skills.

 Aims